lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 ~~~~~~~~~~~~~~~~~~~

 The Rubin Science Platform (RSP) comes with the ``rubin-env`` conda environment, including the LSST Science Pipelines, pre-installed and activated within the Notebook and Terminal.
-If it is necessary to extend the ``rubin-env`` environment by installing other Python packages to enable your work, you can use the ``pip install`` command.
+If it is necessary to extend the ``rubin-env`` environment by installing other Python packages, use the ``pip install`` command.
 In the RSP, ``pip`` actually invokes ``conda`` to do its work, ensuring that dependencies that are already present in ``rubin-env`` are used (if compatible).
 Packages installed with ``pip`` will be placed in a subdirectory of the home directory.
 These packages are only guaranteed to work when the conda environment in which they are installed is activated.

-If it's necessary to install other conda packages but don't need to use them at the same time as the ``rubin-env`` and LSST Science Pipelines packages, you can install them into a new conda environment.
+If it's necessary to install other conda packages but don't need to use them at the same time as the ``rubin-env`` and LSST Science Pipelines packages, install them into a new conda environment.
 Start by doing ``source /opt/lsst/software/stack/loadLSST.bash`` to initialize conda.
 Use the ``conda create -n myenv`` command to create the new environment.
 Use the ``conda activate myenv`` command to activate this environment.